Experiment Configuration Reference#

 launch_error

-.
-This avoids using resources for retrying a trial that encounters certain failures that won’t be fixed by retrying the trial, such as CUDA memory issues.
+: Prevents a trial from restarting if a log matches the pattern, even if the trial has remaining max_restarts.
+This avoids using resources retrying a trial that encounters failures unlikely to be resolved by retrying, such as CUDA memory issues.

 Example configuration: